Ninja5tyl3/NinjaTechEnterprises/README.md

 Now that you have a Size 3 SAS unit, now you can also control your rockets with a Size 3 Probe Core.

+Advanced Nose Cone Probe - Type A
+Advanced Nose Cone Probe - Type B
+Small Nose Cone Probe

+We decided the regular noce cones were boring.
+We decided to add probe cores to them to bring Skynet to your rockets.

 Uses stock models and textures.
 I would like if someone could help me with models and textures.

-Requires: ModuleManager